growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 ### Payment services

 A set of services with payment management functions.
-They provide integration with supported payment rails such as Bitcoin network, Lightning Network channels and others
+They provide integration with supported payment rails such as Bitcoin network, Lightning Network channels and others.

 ### Credit record storage